To the Un-Known!

 aliases front-matter fields so that the posts would be reachable at the old URLs.
 I didn’t bother with picture URLs, though.

 Then I wrote one last post with Known explaining how this old RSS feed would not be updated anymore and linking to the new one.
-Then I saved the RSS feed to a file, and made a redirect to it from Known’s RSS URL in an
+I then saved the RSS feed to a file, and made a redirect to it from Known’s RSS URL in an

 All set.
 Time to swap symlinks between Known and Hugo’s